hemasundharGit/goqunat_stock_assignmet/README.md

   - **Immediate-Or-Cancel (IOC):** Fill what you can immediately and cancel the rest.
   - **Fill-Or-Kill (FOK):** Execute the entire order immediately or cancel it completely.
 - **Simulated Market Activity:** The engine automatically generates random market orders to create a dynamic and interactive trading environment.
+- **Order Book Depth Visualization:** The UI includes a visual indicator to show the cumulative depth at different price levels, making it easier to gauge market sentiment.

 ## Tech Stack